2022–23 Northern Kentucky Norse men's basketball team

 The 2022–23 Northern Kentucky Norse men's basketball team represented Northern Kentucky University in the 2022–23 NCAA Division I men's basketball season.
 The Norse were led by fourth-year head coach Darrin Horn, and played their home games at Truist Arena in Highland Heights, Kentucky as members of the Horizon League.
+They finished the season 19–12, 14–6 in Horizon League play to finish in a three-way tie for second place.
+They defeated Oakland, Youngstown State, and Cleveland State to claim the title championship of the Horizon League tournament.
+They received the Horizon League's automatic bid to the NCAA tournament, where they lost in the first round to top-seeded Houston, closing their season with an overall record of 22–13.

 Previous season

 The Norse finished the 2021–22 season 20–12, 14–6 in Horizon League play to finish in third place.
 In the Horizon League tournament, they defeated Detroit Mercy and Purdue Fort Wayne, before falling to Wright State in the championship game.